-Chairman of the Supervisory Board HUF 1,500,000, Deputy Chairman of the Supervisory Board HUF 1,300,000, Members of the Supervisory Board HUF 1,000,000.
+Chairman of the Supervisory Board HUF 1,560,000 Deputy Chairman of the Supervisory Board HUF 1,350,000 Members of the Supervisory Board HUF 1,040,000

-The Annual General Meeting hereby authorizes the Board of Directors to acquire treasury shares (shares issued by OTP Bank Plc) in order to provide the necessary shares for the remuneration policy of OTP Bank Plc, to ensure the possibility of rapid intervention to restrain share-price fluctuations, to develop and maintain services provided to the Company's customers and to execute transactions aimed at optimizing the Company's equity situation.
+The Annual General Meeting hereby authorizes the Board of Directors to acquire treasury shares in order to ensure the possibility of rapid intervention to restrain share-price fluctuations, to develop and maintain services provided to the Company's customers, to execute transactions aimed at optimizing the Company's equity position and to provide the necessary shares for the Remuneration policy of OTP Bank Plc.

 The Board of Directors is entitled to acquire HUF 100 face value ordinary shares with the proviso that the volume of treasury shares under this authorization shall not exceed 56,000,000 shares at any time.

-If the acquisition of shares is for consideration then the purchase price of the shares at each transaction shall not be lower than the face value of the shares and not be higher than 150%, of the highest price registered on the Budapest Stock Exchange on the day before the transaction with the proviso that if such transaction is executed on the Budapest Stock Exchange the purchase price shall not be higher than 120% of the closing price registered on the Budapest Stock Exchange on the day before the transaction.
-The Board of Directors is entitled to the acquisition of treasury shares until 31 October 2012.

-Authorization granted to the board of Directors by Resolution No. 8/2010 of the Annual General Meeting is hereby repealed.
+If the acquisition of shares is for consideration then the purchase price of the shares at each transaction shall not be lower than the face value of the shares and not be higher than 150%, of the highest price registered on the Budapest Stock Exchange on the day before the transaction with the proviso that if such transaction is executed on the Budapest Stock Exchange the purchase price shall not be higher than 120% of the closing price registered on the Budapest Stock Exchange the acquisition of treasury shares until 31 October 2014.
+Authorization granted to the Board of Directors by Resolution No. 9/2012 of the Annual General Meeting is hereby repealed.